 A Yacht charter in French Polynesia is known as the definition of paradise and we couldn't agree more.
 Within a remote group of islands, the Society Islands, you will find Tahiti, the idyllic Bora Bora, as well as Raiatea - known as the Windward and Leeward Islands.
 White, sandy beaches, pristine, turquoise lagoons and exciting aquatic wildlife await you and the hospitality of the locals is definitely going to make you want to return to this sailing region again and again.
-Discover a place unspoiled by tourists and seemingly reserved just for you, where barrier reefs offer protection from a hectic world.
-Ponder the source of towering waterfalls and marvel at the sacred site of ancient temples.
 On a Tahiti yacht charter you can start from Raiatea and set sail to the Bora Bora, as well as Tupuai, Maupiti, Tahaa, Huahine, Moorea and Tahiti.

 Madagascar is an island country in the Indian Ocean, and a new, up and coming favourite sailing destination for those looking for low key exotic vibes, sandy beaches and tropical weather within a close reach of Europe.
 A Yacht charter in Madagascar is the ideal choice for outdoors enthusiasts - lemurs, baobabs, rainforest, desert, hiking and diving are just some of the highlights you can expect during a sailing holiday in Madagascar.

-Australia is a land of the unexpected with amazing natural wealth, spectacular scenery, exotic plant and animal life.
-Set sail and explore the stunning Whitsunday Islands and its unspoilt anchorages.
-On an Australia yacht charter start your adventure from Airlie Beach and sail to Nara Inlet, Hamilton Island, Whitehaven Beach, Cateran and Buttefly bay.
-Keep an eye on detail and make use of your sailing experience to make the most of bright white beaches, clear blue skies, deserted anchorages and vibrant coral reefs.
+Australia is a land of the unexpected with amazing natural scenery, and exotic plant and animal life.
+Set sail and explore the stunning Whitsunday Islands and their unspoiled anchorages.
+On an Australia yacht charter start your adventure from Airlie Beach and sail to Nara Inlet, Hamilton Island, Whitehaven Beach, Cateran and Butterfly bay.
+Along the way, you can enjoy bright white beaches, clear blue skies, deserted anchorages, and vibrant coral reefs.